jean-roland/LCSF_Doc/index.md

 ### Protocol Message

 The message structure is defined as:
 * Protocol id: The user-defined protocol identifier.
-One id value (usually `~0`) is reserved for the built-in lcsf error protocol.
+One id value (usually `~0`) is reserved for the built-in LCSF error protocol.
 * Command id: The user-defined command identifier of the command being sent.
 * Attribute number: The command's number of attributes.
 * 1st Attribute id: The user-defined identifier of one of the command attributes.